A thoughtful story about sibling love, family bonds, and the rippling, sometimes unexpected implications of bias and oppression.

 These are minor tweaks, though, in an engaging narrative that thoughtfully explores the far-reaching impact that bias and hate can have, even in a community that is generally supportive of queer folk.
 The mere knowledge that it exists can trigger fears, especially in a child’s mind.
 That’s a nuance we don’t often see, and it is commendable that authors Gail Marlene Schwartz and Lucie Gagnon, queer moms themselves, center this story around it.
 At the same time, I love that they show Talia’s immediate family and friends being nothing but supportive of the queer people they know.
 Bias may cast a long shadow—but the model of how Talia works through her fears within a circle of support, and how the relationship between her and her sister is ultimately strengthened, should be welcomed by readers and their grown-ups.
 The publisher, Rebel Mountain Press, is an independent queer press in Canada.
 They don’t have the marketing budget of the industry giants, so if you know someone who might enjoy this tale of sibling love, coming out, and overcoming fear, make sure to pass along a recommendation.

 Talia and her family are cued as White.
 Talia is Jewish on her mom’s side and identifies as “half Jewish.”
-(The family seems to be culturally Jewish, but casual about observance.
+(The family is culturally Jewish, but casual about observance.
 They celebrate both Hanukkah and Christmas.)